muyou17/fptse190168-nguyen-truong-phuc-thinh/content/6-Self-evaluation/_index.md

 ### Needs Improvement

-* Strengthen discipline and the motivation to complete tasks on time.
+* Strengthen discipline and motivation to complete tasks on time.
 * Be more proactive in seeking out tasks and taking initiative.
 * Improve problem-solving skills by identifying, proposing solutions, and showing creativity more effectively.